 The following UE variables are used for the scheduling request procedure:

+- SR_Prohibit_Timer;

 - SR_COUNTER.

 When an SR is triggered, it shall be considered as pending until it is cancelled.

-Editor's note: Editor thinks that the concept of SR_COUNTER and corresponding procedural text in LTE can be reused but procedural text is not captured yet.
-Note that if RAN2 considers having separate sr-ProhibitTimers and SR_COUNTER for each SR configuration, the text may need to be revised.
-It can be discussed in the future meetings.
+As long as one SR is pending, the MAC entity shall for each NR-UNIT:

+- if no UL-SCH resources are available for a transmission in this NR-UNIT:

+- if the MAC entity has no valid PUCCH resource for SR configured that is configured to be usable for the LCH(s) that triggered this SR procedure in any NR-UNIT: initiate a Random Access procedure (see subclause 5.1) on the SpCell and cancel all pending SRs;

+- else if the MAC entity has at least one valid PUCCH resource for SR configured that is configured to be usable for the LCH(s) that triggered this SR procedure for this NR-UNIT and if SR_Prohibit_Timer is not running:

+- if SR_COUNTER < dsr-TransMax:

+- increment SR_COUNTER by 1;

+- instruct the physical layer to signal the SR on one valid PUCCH resource for SR;

+- start the SR_Prohibit_Timer.

+- else:

+- notify RRC to release PUCCH for all serving cells;

+- notify RRC to release SRS for all serving cells;

+- clear any configured downlink assignments and uplink grants;

+- initiate a Random Access procedure (see subclause 5.1) on the SpCell and cancel all pending SRs.

+NOTE: The selection of which valid PUCCH resource for SR to signal SR on when the MAC entity has more than one valid PUCCH resource for SR in one TTI is left to UE implementation.

 Option 2: with separately maintained timer/counter

 5.4.4 Scheduling Request

 The Scheduling Request (SR) is used for requesting UL-SCH resources for new transmission.
 The MAC entity may be configured with zero, one, or more SR configurations.
 Each SR configuration corresponds to one or more logical channels.
-Each logical channel may be mapped to one SR configuration, which is configured by RRC.
-Which SR configuration is used depends on the logical channel that triggers the SR.
+Each logical channel may be mapped to one or more SR configuration, which is configured by RRC.
+Which SR configuration is used depends on the logical channel that triggers the SR. For SR triggered by BSR of retxBSR-Timer expires, all the SR configurations can be used.

-Editor's note: Above 'one' can be replaced with 'more' if RAN2 agrees to allow multiple configurations.

 RRC configures the following parameters for the scheduling request procedure:

 - sr-ProhibitTimer (per SR configuration);